Record Keeping and Communication in Managing Incapacity vs Misconduct

 Nedlac Report on the Labour Law Reform Process – An Overview of the Proposed Changes

-The long awaited Nedlac Report on the Labour Law Reform Process has now been published, marking a significant milestone in the ongoing discussions between organised business, organised labour, and- READ MORE
+The long-awaited Nedlac Labour Law Reform South Africa report has now been published, marking a significant milestone in the ongoing dialogue between organised business, organised labour, and government.
+Initiated- READ MORE

 Kickstarting Skills Development in the Workplace

-In a rapidly evolving global economy, the importance of skills development in the workplace cannot be overstated.
-In South Africa, where the employment landscape faces unique challenges such as- READ MORE
+In a rapidly evolving global economy, skills development in the workplace plays a pivotal role in driving growth and resilience.
+In South Africa, where the employment landscape is shaped- READ MORE

 Workplace Policy Review: Are You Ready for the Year Ahead?